nazrul-357/materialize-roundcube/README.md

 # materializerc
 Materialize CSS skin for Roundcube, optimized for mobile view.
+See more Materializecss framework on <http://materializecss.com/>.

 This repository consists of two important directories to run the materialized view for Roundcube; **skins** and **plugins**.